rawra89/lon.github.io/_posts/1935-10-04-italy-air-raid-ethopia.md

 description: ""
 ---

-Digitized newspaper article written when the company was known as UP - written by STEWART BROWN: https://www.upi.com/Archives/1935/10/04/Italy-admits-tactical-air-raids-south-of-Aduwa-Ethiopia/8727431013801/
+## ROME, Oct.
+4, 1935 (UP) -

-ROME, Oct.
-4, 1935 (UP) -- "Tactical" airplane raids over an area 50 miles to the south of Aduwa in Ethiopia were admitted today in an official communiqué.
+"Tactical" airplane raids over an area 50 miles to the south of Aduwa in Ethiopia were admitted today in an official communiqué.

 A general advance of the army in the north was resumed at dawn, it was announced, and the morale of the invading troops was reported excellent.